‘Why blog?’, you ask. Busy small business owners often over look the multiple benefits of blogging.

 No business starts an online presence knowing their exact audience.
 Some may have an idea of who to target or the outline of an ideal client, but solid results often bring surprises.

-- Do not write short, invaluable posts without first thinking what your audience would search for.
+- Do not write short, invaluable posts without researching search terms that your audience would use.

-- Research your key terms first, so that you are writing around a topic that people are looking for online.
+- Research key terms first so that you produce content around a topic that people are searching for.

-- Optimise each post, and use other media like images, info-graphs and video to support your written material.
+- Use media like images, info-graphs and video to support written material.